Santa Lucía, Francisco Morazán: Tourism

 Santa Lucia is a common tourist destination for those who visit the Tegucigalpa.
 With a mild climate, the main town can be comfortably explored on foot starting with a lagoon full of life in which you can rent rowing boats to explore it.
 The historic center of Santa Lucia is one of the best preserved in Honduras.

 The town is full of scenic views, including views of Tegucigalpa.
-Santa Lucia is home to several restaurants and cafes, such as Tres Puntos and Cafe Del Pueblo.
+Santa Lucia is home to several restaurants and cafes.
 The town boasts well-preserved original colonial structures, from houses, stone streets, and its church.